 The strength of public media is that our supporters use and place a high value on the service stations provide.
 So, with that lens, strengthening that connection by practicing good stewardship is paramount.

 Here’s the top-line data for preparing statements for 2019:

-Donors are responsible for providing the IRS a bank record or written communication for donations of $250 or more for which they intend to claim a deduction on their tax return.
+Donors are responsible for maintaining a bank record or written communication for donations of less than $250 and a written acknowledgement from the donee for donations of $250 or more for which they intend to claim a deduction on their tax return.

 Your station or organization is responsible for providing written disclosure to donors who receive goods or services in exchange for a single donation of $75 or more.

 There is a “Token Exception” for “insubstantial goods or services” (such as a thank-you gift).
 To be deemed insubstantial, the Fair Market Value can not exceed the lesser of 2% of the payment or $111; or...

 Meets the following criteria: The donation is at least $55.50, and the thank-you gift bears your station’s name and/or logo and is valued at no more than $11.10.